-OFFICE OF LEGISLATIVE SERVICES The OLS estimates that the bill will produce a potential annual indirect revenue gain to the State and affected local governments.
-The OLS' inability to quantify the potential revenue gain is rooted in a lack of reliable information on the municipality or municipalities that would meet the requirements as an eligible municipality under the bill and the number and attributes of projects that might be eligible for NJRA assistance.
-It is not possible to know the future projects that will apply for NJRA assistance, thus also not possible to know whether those projects are located within municipalities that had established and operated special improvement districts prior to the date of enactment of this bill, and whether that will newly make a project eligible that would not have otherwise been eligible under the existing statute.
+OFFICE OF LEGISLATIVE SERVICES

+The OLS estimates that the bill will produce a potential annual indirect revenue gain to the State and affected local governments.
+The OLS' inability to quantify the potential revenue gain is rooted in a lack of reliable information on the number and attributes of projects that might be eligible for NJRA assistance.

+It is not possible to know the future projects that will apply for NJRA assistance, thus also not possible to know whether those projects are located within a qualifying municipality under the bill.
 To the extent that a project does newly become eligible for NJRA assistance, presumably that assistance will increase the likelihood of the project succeeding financially and generating economic benefits that would accrue to the State and localities in the form of increased tax revenue.
 It is not possible to quantify the benefit at this time due to a lack of knowledge about the details of these future projects as well as an inability to isolate the marginal impact of the NJRA assistance from all other factors that would impact the success or failure of the project.

 The OLS expects the bill's potential indirect revenue gain to be due to any State and local tax revenue generated from any additional projects qualifying to receive NJRA assistance.
 If the bill results in a significant increase in newly eligible projects that exceeds the financing capacity of the NJRA, it is possible that a subsequent appropriation would be needed to support those projects.
+At this point, the amount of assistance will be limited to the existing financing capacity of the NJRA, since the bill does not provide any supplementary funds to the NJRA.

+Section: Authorities, Utilities, Transportation and Communications

+Analyst: Patrick Brennan

+Principal Fiscal Analyst

+Approved: Thomas Koenig

+Legislative Budget and Finance Officer

+FE to A4690 [2R]

+3

-FE to A4690 [1R] 3 At this point, the amount of assistance will be limited to the existing financing capacity of the NJRA, since the bill does not provide any supplementary funds to the NJRA.
-Section: Authorities, Utilities, Transportation and Communications Analyst: Kevin J. Donahue Principal Research Analyst Approved: Thomas Koenig Legislative Budget and Finance Officer This legislative fiscal estimate has been produced by the Office of Legislative Services due to the failure of the Executive Branch to respond to our request for a fiscal note.
+This legislative fiscal estimate has been produced by the Office of Legislative Services due to the failure of the Executive Branch to respond to our request for a fiscal note.

 This fiscal estimate has been prepared pursuant to P.L.1980, c.67 (C.52:13B-6 et seq.).